habitat-sh/on-prem-builder/README.md

      ```

 1. Create any additional starter kit Builder bootstrap bundles as documented in the [Bootstrap Builder](https://github.com/habitat-sh/on-prem-builder/tree/master#bootstrap-builder-with-habitat-packages) section of this README.
 You can specify `--download-directory ${DOWNLOAD_DIR}/builder_bootstrap` argument to the download command in order to consolidate all bootstrap packages in a single directory
-1. Zip up all the above, transfer and unzip on the Linux system where Builder will be deployed
+1. Zip up all the above content, transfer and unzip on the Linux system where Builder will be deployed in the Airgapped environment

+> Note: The following tasks are intended to be completed on the Airgapped system where Builder will be deployed, in advance of the installation

 1. From the zip archive, install the `hab` binary somewhere in $PATH and ensure it has execute permissions:

      ```bash